tjgran01/GunDeathsEDA/README.md

 https://www.kaggle.com/jameslko/gun-violence-data

-The main exploration in this project will involve looking at state by state comparisons between state populations as well as state percentage of population located in urban areas to see how these variables affect the number of gun deaths and injuries that that particular state has had in recent years (2013-2018).
+The main exploration in this project will involve looking at the relationship between state population and the number of gun deaths and injuries that that particular state has had in recent years (2013-2018).

 Once the initial exploration has been conducted, we will look for noteworthy outliers (i.e. states that per their population should have a significantly lower or higher rate of gun releated deaths or gun related injuries) and *attempt* to explore what may be the extraneous factors that are either driving the rate of gun violence up or down in that particular state.